 - Have a professional voicemail set up and make sure your voicemailbox is not full - Do not call people too late (unless you know them personally and their preferences) - Make sure you give the correct phone number to others who might try to reach you - Ask about preferences: calls, texts or emails?

 3. Update your LinkedIn Profile

 - Add Physicians Medical Forum

-Doctors On Board Program & Internship
+Doctors on Board College

+Preparatory Career in Medicine

+Program

 - Project Coordinator

 - Program Coordinator/Outreach

 - Other PMF activities

 - Scholarship, stipends, etc.